laravel/nova-docs/3.0/resources/README.md

     }
 ```

-### After Deletion Redirection
+#### After Deletion Redirection

-When deleting a single resource, you can customize the redirection after deletion using by overriding the following method:
+You may customize where a user is redirected after deleting a resource using by overriding your resource's `redirectAfterDelete` method:

 ```php
     /**